self-taught JS&PHP Developer and enthusiastic problem solver.

 Hi!
-I'm a 30 years old Portuguese web developer, who enjoys non-corporate environments and coding for challenging projects, currently working @Impossible.com and living in Lisbon.
-This is my extended CV, crafted with answers to the most common questions in my past interviews.
-You can either print this page or find a plain text version on my github page
+I'm a 36-year-old Portuguese web developer who enjoys non-corporate environments and coding for challenging projects.
+I currently work @wearesingular.com and live in Lisbon.
+This is my extended CV, crafted to answer the most common questions I've encountered in past interviews.
+You can either print this page or find a plain text version on my GitHub page.

 I was focused on backoffice and frontend, but I also helped on everything else the team did.
 From building webservices from the groud up to architecture and scale backoffices, I've worked mainly with PHP.
-As of the frontend, apart from the web, some of this project have in-house developed apps that were fully made with javascript.
-It was a very small team on a very large company but we were self reliant and self sufficient, with (almost) full control over the projects code and infrastructure.
+As of the frontend, apart from the web, some of the projects had in-house developed apps that were fully made with javascript.
+It was a very small team on a very large company but we were self reliant and self sufficient, with (almost) full control over the projects, code, and infrastructure.

 Web Developer at SoftconceptSoftconcept is a small software house that specialized on developing strong full-fledged products for Hotel Management.
 This Huge applications were web-based and took care of every possible aspect about owning and managing an Hotel.
 It's main client was the Vila Galé Group, an 18 Hotels chain, all of them covered by a single centralized CRM.